MikAoJk/rust-crud-rest-api/README.md

 --data-raw '{"name": "new","email": "new@mail"}'
 ```

-Request to delte a user
+Request to delete a user
 ```bash script
 curl --location --request DELETE 'http://localhost:8080/users/3'
 ```